 The Agency does not foresee the introduction of the new products would notably affect the current cigarette butt waste generated from all combusted, filtered cigarettes.
-The waste generated due to disposal of the new products and packaging materials would be in the same manner as any other waste generated from any other combusted, filtered cigarettes manufactured in the United States.
-The number of cigarette butts generated would be equivalent to the market projections (Confidential Appendix 2) and a portion of those are littered.
+The waste generated due to disposal of the new products would be released to the environment and disposed of in landfills in the same manner as any other waste generated from any other combusted, filtered cigarettes in the United States.
+The number of cigarette butts generated would be equivalent to the market projections (Confidential Appendix 2) and a portion of those would be littered.